oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Mix-Up

+Mix-up is an attack on scenarios where an OAuth client interacts with multiple authorization servers.
+At least one of these authorization servers needs to be under the control of the attacker.
+This can be the case, for example, if the attacker uses dynamic registration to register the client at his authorization server or if an authorization server becomes compromised.

-Mix-up is an attack on scenarios where an OAuth client interacts with multiple authorization servers, as is usually the case when dynamic registration is used.
-The goal of the attack is to obtain an authorization code or an access token by tricking the client into sending those credentials to the attacker instead of using them at the respective endpoint at the authorization/resource server.
+The goal of the attack is to obtain an authorization code or an access token for an uncompromised authorization server.
+This is achieved by tricking the client into sending those credentials to the compromised authorization server (the attacker) instead of using them at the respective endpoint of the uncompromised authorization/resource server.

 ### Attack Description

-For a detailed attack description, refer to [@arXiv.1601.01229] and [@I-D.ietf-oauth-mix-up-mitigation].
+For a more detailed attack description, refer to [@arXiv.1601.01229] and [@I-D.ietf-oauth-mix-up-mitigation].
 The description here closely follows [@arXiv.1601.01229], with variants of the attack outlined below.